On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Abstract

 \section{Abstract}

 Due to privacy, storage, and other constraints, there is a growing need for unsupervised domain adaptation techniques in machine learning that do not require access to the data used to train a collection of source models.
-Existing methods for such multi-source-free domain adaptation typically train a target model using supervised techniques in conjunction with pseudo-labels for the target data, which are produced by the available source models.
-However, we show that assigning pseudo-labels to only a subset of the target data leads to improved performance.
-In particular, we develop an information-theoretic bound on the generalization error of the resulting target model that demonstrates an inherent bias-variance trade-off controlled by the subset choice.
-Guided by this analysis, we develop a method that partitions the target data into pseudo-labeled and unlabeled subsets to balance the trade-off.
-In addition to exploiting the pseudo-labeled subset, our algorithm further leverages the information in the unlabeled subset via a traditional unsupervised domain adaptation feature alignment procedure.
-Experiments on multiple benchmark datasets demonstrate the superior performance of the proposed method.
+Existing methods for multi-source-free domain adaptation (MSFDA) typically train a target model using pseudo-labeled data produced by the source models, which focus on improving the pseudo-labeling techniques or proposing new training objectives.
+Instead, we aim to analyze the fundamental limits of MSFDA.
+In particular, we develop an information-theoretic bound on the generalization error of the resulting target model, which illustrates an inherent bias-variance trade-off.
+We then provide insights on how to balance this trade-off from three perspectives, including domain aggregation, selective pseudo-labeling, and joint feature alignment, which leads to the design of novel algorithms.
+Experiments on multiple datasets validate our theoretical analysis and demonstrate the state-of-art performance of the proposed algorithm, especially on some of the most challenging datasets, including Office-Home and DomainNet.